spatialos/sdk-for-unity/README.md

 **April 2019: The SDK for Unity is now [deprecated](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages)**<br/>
 Please start development of any new projects using the [SpatialOS Game Development Kit (GDK) for Unity](https://docs.improbable.io/unity/latest/welcome).
-Existing SDK for Unity customers can continue development of their current SpatialOS projects.
-There will be no new feature development or bug fixes on the SDK for Unity.
+Existing SDK for Unity customers can continue development of their current SpatialOS projects, with support for critical bug fixes on a per-case basis.
+There will be no new feature development on the SDK for Unity.
 Please contact us on [Discord](https://discordapp.com/invite/SCZTCYm) or our [Forums](https://forums.improbable.io/) if you have any questions.

 ---
 ## About the SpatialOS SDK for Unity